 The Bureau of Labor Statistics (BLS) expects the number of available high school teaching jobs countrywide to rise 8% and create more than 78,000 new positions by 2030.
 However, some areas have a much higher demand for new teachers.

-According to Marketwatch’s Jacob Passy, “Back in 1975, more than one-fifth (22 percent) of college students majored in education — a higher share than any other major.
+According to Marketwatch’s Jacob Passy, “Back in 1975, more than one-fifth (22%) of college students majored in education — a higher share than any other major.
 By 2015 though, fewer than one in 10 Americans pursuing higher education devoted their studies to education.”
-The rate of female college students studying education has dropped from 32 to 11 percent in the past 40 years.
-Forty-eight states and the District of Columbia report shortages of math teachers, alone.
+Since 2010, the U.S. Department of Education has observed a decreasing number of teaching degree graduates in the state.
+During the COVID-19 pandemic, this decrease grew to 40%.

 Specializations in Need

 Certain specializations in the teaching field are more in need than others.
 Here are some examples of specializations that frequently experience shortages: